 Now an Apple+ Animated TV Series!

-Starting at a new school is scary, especially with a giant hearing aid strapped to your chest!
+Starting at a new school is scary, especially with a giant hearing aid strapped to you

 As featured in the Oscar-nominated documentary Crip Camp, and for readers of I Am Malala, one of the most influential disability rights activists in US history tells her story of fighting to belong.